How it works

 crc32 u32 LE # over magic+version+flags

-body zstd-compressed payload, AES-256-GCM-encrypted after compression when flagged
+body zstd-compressed, AES-256-GCM-encrypted after compression when flagged

 Write-Ahead Log